Typhoon hurtles toward central Philippines, tourists warned

 The typhoon could damage rice and corn crops in central and northern areas of the Philippines, although damage is likely to be minimal because the major harvest of the national staple rice was finished around February.

-Thousands of Filipinos have already begun travelling to the provinces and popular tourist spots before the Easter weekend.
+Thousands of Filipinos have already begun traveling to the provinces and popular tourist spots before the Easter weekend.

 Maysak is not expected to make landfall where another category 5 typhoon, Haiyan, struck more than a year ago, leaving nearly 8000 dead or missing.